mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

  <!-- including exploring adapting Bartle player types to maker types to honour different approaches; the use of social and missions and  -->

 The next section argues that the use of authentic tools and processes, while challenging for novices, can be facilitated by careful alignment of key design principles.
 It focuses on tools and processes that form part of my initial planned learning design.
-In contrast, in a later  section, evidence supporting the value of releasing control to allow emergent practices is presented.

-NOTE - MOVE TO DISCUSSION?
-While this distinction allows a clearer approach, there is a grey area of tools and processes which emerged in community practice, prove to be sucessful and which are then adopted as a suggested process for the next iteration of the design.
-This process of assimilation is discussed in final discussion along with x, y and z?

  <!-- (NOTE PREVIOUSLY EXPLORED BY RESNICK ), and other pedagogical practices. -->

-## The impact of starting tools, documentation and other processes
+## The impact of starting tools and processes

 <!-- NOTE - TRY ORGANISING CHAPTER THIS WAY - IMPACT OF MY DESIGN - THEN EMERGING TOOLS / PRACTICES -->
 <!-- NOTE - STARTING AGAIN SIGN-POINTING TO WHERE AND HOW RQS ARE ADDRESSED.